U.S. flag An official website of the United States government

 Final Guidance for Industry: Product Development Under the Animal Rule (PDF, 574 KB)

-In assessing the sufficiency of animal data, FDA may take into account other data, including human data, available to the agency.
-Under this rule, FDA can rely on the evidence from animal studies to provide substantial evidence of the effectiveness of these products when:
+FDA will rely on the evidence from studies in animals to provide substantial evidence of the effectiveness of these products only when:

-2. The effect is demonstrated in more than one animal species expected to react with a response predictive for humans, unless the effect is demonstrated in a single animal species that represents a sufficiently well-characterized animal model (meaning the model has been adequately evaluated for its responsiveness) for predicting the response in humans;
+2. The effect is demonstrated in more than one animal species expected to react with a response predictive for humans, unless the effect is demonstrated in a single animal species that represents a sufficiently well-characterized animal model for predicting the response in humans;

-3. The animal study endpoint is clearly related to the desired benefit in humans, which is generally the enhancement of survival or prevention of major morbidity; and
+3. The animal study endpoint is clearly related to the desired benefit in humans, generally the enhancement of survival or prevention of major morbidity; and

 4. The data or information on the kinetics and pharmacodynamics of the product or other relevant data or information, in animals and humans, allows selection of an effective dose in humans.